Herick75/Pre-Compiled-Mesa-Turnip-Zink/README.md

 I want to thank [Heasterian](https://github.com/Heasterian), this generous man who always helped me when I had any doubts when compiling the drivers.

-I also used the Cross Compile method that Heasterian provided in their Box86-64-on-SD845-mobian repository [here](https://github.com/Heasterian/Box86-64-on-SD845-mobian/blob/main/docs/PREREQUISITES.md#prerequisites).
+I also used the Cross Compile method that **Heasterian** provided in their **Box86-64-on-SD845-mobian** repository [here](https://github.com/Heasterian/Box86-64-on-SD845-mobian/blob/main/docs/PREREQUISITES.md#prerequisites).

-I would also like to mention and thank JeezDisReez, he made and shared a patch on Termux Discord where it is possible to compile Turnip with only the "kgsl" flag.
+I would also like to mention and thank **JeezDisReez**, he made and shared a patch on Termux Discord where it is possible to compile Turnip with only the "kgsl" flag.

 And thanks to the [Mesa](https://gitlab.freedesktop.org/mesa/mesa) devs for developing the drivers.